Estimated reading time: 10 minutes

 This year’s product was $19.99 compared to $39.99 (regular price) for the brand name asphalt sealer.

-Don’t forget the price of a roller or brush depending on which application method you choose and a bottle of asphalt cleaner.
+Don’t forget the price of a roller or brush, depending on which application method you choose, and a bottle of asphalt cleaner.

-I don’t know about the airport grade claim but it did the trick.
+I don’t know about the airport grade claim, but it did the trick.

 One of our neighbours tried with the most hideous results.

-After about a week the entire asphalt sealer over top of the oil patch had peeled off and then the rest of the driveway started to peel off too.
+After about a week, the entire asphalt sealer over top of the oil patch had peeled off, and then the rest of the driveway started to peel off too.

-They did fix the issue the following year but had lived all year with the eyesore as did the neighbours.
+They did fix the issue the following year but had lived all year with the eyesore, as did the neighbours.

-Asphalt Sealing Equipment
+DIY Asphalt Sealing Equipment and Costs

-Of course, if you don’t already have a roller head and pole you’ll need to invest in them too.
+Of course, if you don’t already have a roller head and pole, you’ll need to invest in them too.

 They are readily available at any hardware store or big box store such as Home Depot, Canadian Tire, Rona, Home Hardware, etc.

-I have a roller head and pole specifically for driveway sealing because it tends to speckle everything with black hard asphalt sealer that’s tough to get off.
+Use a roller head and pole specifically for driveway sealing because it tends to speckle everything with black hard asphalt sealer that’s tough to get off.

 There’s nothing worse than seeing a driveway freshly sealed with sealant splashes everywhere.

 Asphalt Sealing Process – How To Asphalt Seal Your Driveway

-Always read the product label for instructions but for me, it’s a 6 step process.
+Always read the product label for instructions, but for me, it’s a 6 step process.

 - Wet the driveway with a garden hose or power washer.

-- Depending on the product, either rinse and then apply product while damp or wait for the surface to dry and then apply.
+- Depending on the product, either rinse and then apply the product while damp or wait for the surface to dry and then apply.

 - Protect by cordoning off the area with tape or anything else you can use.